21fernandinhow/countries-info-api/readme.md

 ## Installation

 1. Clone this repository
-2. Install dependencies: (run npm install)
+2. Install dependencies: `npm install`
 3. Create a .env file in the root directory and add your environment variables:

 DATENAGER_API_URL=<your-datenager-api-url>